dfeagans/Reference-Files/Node/node_general_notes.md

 ## instanceof ##
 `instanceof` checks if something is an instance of another thing and returns true/false.
 Example: `resultOfOperation instanceof Error` would be true if something returned an error and then you could handle it.

+## prototype ##
+The `ConstructorFunction.prototype._localfunction` uses the prototype keyword to set another method for the `ConstructorFunctio` after the fact.
+Apparently it's more efficient on memory because it only defines it once and the all the constructed objects reference it.
+If you define it within the `ConstructiorFunction` it's created individually for each object created by the `ConstructorFunction`.